[ Updated Feb. 10, 2019, to bring this current with media today.]

 If they total an odd number, put a checker on the same square on the bottom layer.
 If they total an even number, don’t put a checker on the same square on the bottom layer.

-Now, remove the second layer and all it’s checkers, and put in an empty new checkerboard to take its place.
+Now, remove the second layer with all it’s checkers, and put in a new, empty checkerboard to take its place.
 By counting the number of checkers on the remaining top three layers and comparing the total to the indicator on the bottom layer, you can exactly rebuild all the missing checkers on the second layer.
 For example, if the total of the other three layers is even, and there’s a checker on the bottom layer, add a checker to the new layer.
 If the total of the other three layers is odd, and there’s a checker on the bottom layer, don’t add a checker to the new layer.

 The big benefit an SSD provides is speed.
 Its two big limitations are cost and limited storage size.

 While you can put an SSD drive anywhere you can put a “normal” hard disk – which we often call “spinning media,” the best place to put an SSD drive is inside your computer as a replacement for your boot drive.
 SSDs in RAIDs are very fast, but also much more expensive than spinning media and they don’t hold as much.